 - Recommended Preparation

 - STAT 210 or STAT 310 and STAT 210 or STAT 310

-The course is intended for science majors, especially neuroscience majors, possibly with limited programming experience.
+The course is intended for science majors, especially neuroscience majors, including those with limited programming experience.
 A computer science or statistics paper would be advantageous but not essential.

 - Teaching staff

 - Paper Structure

 The first part of the course is composed of a series of lectures that covers the fundamental aspects of functional human neuroimaging coupled with guided practical sessions.
 This is followed by journal club presentations with additional lectures considering possible applications of MRI to health and disease.
 Students will then be guided through how to develop and simulate experimental protocols with hands-on support.